 Tips for using the gum:

-- If you are just starting to quit, chew 1 - 2 pieces every hour or two.
+- If you are just starting to quit, chew 1 to 2 pieces every hour or two.
 Do not chew more than 24 pieces a day.

 - Gradually taper off.
 The goal is to stop using the gum by 3 months (although about 3% of people continue to use it long after they have quit smoking).